chaohuang/mirror_mmetric/README.md

       --maxCol arg       max corner of vertex color bbox, a string of three floats.
 Computed of not set.
       --outputVar arg    path to the output variables file.
+      --useFixedPoint    internally convert the minPos and maxPos to fixed point 16.

 ```
 ## Degrade